Explore UCD

 • Workshops: Hands-on training in areas like virtual collaboration and negotiation enhances practical competence.

-• Skill-Building Exercises: Activities focus on improving communication, strategic planning, and crisis management abilities.
+• Skill-Building Exercises: Activities focus on improving communication, strategic planning, and decision making abilities.

 Student Presentations